umts/bib-buildroot/README.md

 The finished images are in the `output/images/` directory.
 For the live CD, it will be named `rootfs.iso`; burn it using the tool of your choice (also works in VirtualBox).
+The "iso" is also a "Hybrid" image, so it can also be written to a USB stick with `dd` and booted.

 For the Raspberry Pi, it will be named `sdcard.img`;
 write it to a microSD card with `dd` (replace X with the correct letter):

 ```bash